 - If an organization and/or program contact have participated in the program in past years, the organization or individual must have fulfilled all program requirements and met reporting deadlines for the years of participation.

 - Safe Riders requires each local program site to distribute at least 50 seats per 12-month cycle (a minimum of approximately 4 seats per month).

-Applications that are not complete (information missing, questions unanswered) or are not completed according to the instructions will not be considered and subsequently returned to the applicant.
+Applications that are not complete (information missing, questions unanswered) or are not completed according to the instructions will not be considered.

 Existing programs should NOT fill out this application.
 These programs may request additional seats and subsequently will be resupplied providing that their program is in good standing.
 The basic good standing requirements are:

 - Recipient lists submitted regularly and correctly.

 - Car seats distributed appropriately, according to child's age, weight, height, special needs, and Safe Riders policy.

 - Clear and timely communication with Safe Riders regarding contact and referral information.

 - Responds appropriately to Safe Riders and/or parents and caregivers regarding special or unique distribution circumstances.